 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
-See alternatives in the Reading category section of our site.
+See alternatives in the READING & WRITING category section of our site.

 Purpose: This test assesses reading comprehension for typical written materials found in many companies.